Terrapin-Rocket-Team/Astra/docs/docs/user-guide/basic-use.md

 1. You may have as many stages as you like, but MMFS expects you to have at least launch and land stages.
 ///

 Let's briefly talk about what we've done. `State` declares a method called `#!cpp void determineStage()` that is called every time it updates.
 Only MMFS doesn't know which stages you might care about, so you have to tell it by overriding that function.
-The reason it's so important to detect launch and landing is because of those calls to `getLogger().setRecordMode()`.
+The reason it's so important to detect launch and landing is because of those calls to `//getLogger().setRecordMode()`.
 This changes the rate at which MMFS records data, but don't worry, we'll get to all of that.
-Just understand that this is an important method that must make those calls to `getLogger()` in order for data logging to work the way you want it to.[^1]
+Just understand that this is an important method that must make those calls to `//getLogger()` in order for data logging to work the way you want it to.[^1]

 ### Instantiating the `State` object